Forensic entomology: Geography

 According to Jean Pierre Mégnin's book La Faune des Cadavres there are eight distinct faunal successions attracted to a corpse.
 While most beetles and flies of forensic importance can be found worldwide, a portion of them are limited to a specific range of habitats.
-It is forensically important to know the geographical distribution of these insects is order to determine information such as post mortem interval or whether a body has been moved from its original place of death.
+It is forensically important to know the geographical distribution of these insects in order to determine information such as post mortem interval or whether a body has been moved from its original place of death.

 Calliphoridae is arguably the most important family concerning forensic entomology given that they are the first to arrive on the corpse.
 The family can be found worldwide.
 Chrysomya rufifaces, the hairy maggot blow fly, is a forensically important member of the family Calliphoridae and is widespread, however it is not prevalent in the Southern California, Arizona, New Mexico, Louisiana, Florida, or Illinois regions.

 Flesh flies fall under the family Sacrophagidae and generally arrive at a corpse following Calliphoridae.
 Unlike Calliphoridae, however, members of this family are able to fly in heavy rain.
 This key advantage enables them to occasionally reach a body before Calliphoridae, affecting the maggot mass that will be discovered.
 Flesh flies are globally distributed including habitats in the United States, Europe, Asia, and the Middle East.

 Beetles are representative of the order Coleoptera which accounts for the largest of the insect orders.
 Beetles are very adaptive and can be found in almost all environments with the exception of Antarctica and high mountainous regions.
 The most diverse beetle fauna can be found in the tropics.
 In addition, beetles are less submissive to temperatures.
 Thus, if a carcass has been found in cold temperatures, the beetle will be prevalent over Calliphoridae.